 Dutch New York Between East & West from New York Historical Society and Bard Graduate Center

-There are a few excellent exhibitions going in the New York city right now, but the exhibition Dutch New York Between East and West: The World of Margrieta van Varick at Bard Graduate Center has the most curatorial efforts and new scholarly findings.
-Thus the catalog with additional six essays by best scholars in the field is the best book on the New York Dutch heritage, a academic gift to celebrate Hudson 400.
+There are a few excellent exhibitions going on in New York City right now, but the exhibition Dutch New York Between East and West: The World of Margrieta van Varick at Bard Graduate Center has the most curatorial efforts and new scholarly findings.
+Thus the catalog with additional six essays by the best scholars in the field is the best book on the New York Dutch heritage, an academic gift to celebrate Hudson 400.
 From the website: The book “presented in conjunction with the 400th anniversary of Henry Hudson’s voyage of discovery and celebrating the lasting legacy of Dutch culture in New York, this book explores the world of a fascinating woman, her family, and the possessions she accumulated over an eventful lifetime.
 Margrieta van Varick was born in 1649 in the Netherlands, but she spent many years at the extremes of the Dutch world-in Malacca on the Malay Peninsula and in Flatbush, now part of Brooklyn.
 She arrived in New York in 1686 with her husband, a Dutch Reformed minister, and set up a textile shop, bringing with her an astonishing array of objects from the Far East and Europe.
 Her shop goods, along with her household furnishings, were meticulously recorded in an estate inventory made after her death in 1695.“

 You can find the book from Amazon.